arnaudelub/starwars_master/README.md

 #### Handling the Observables

-_HttpClient get_ method is returning an observable, the be able to threat the response as an array of ships directly in **shipComponent**, i'm using the [async pipe](https://angular.io/api/common/AsyncPipe) in **shipsListComponent** input.
+_HttpClient get_ method is returning an observable, the be able to treat the response as an array of ships directly in **shipComponent**, i'm using the [async pipe](https://angular.io/api/common/AsyncPipe) in **shipsComponent template**.
 The _async pipe_ will subscribe automatically to the Observable and return the latest value received.
 This way, i can manipulate the ships array (ships[]) without having to subscribe to it from the component.

 #### Creation of the Ship's list